TimV10/ASLAI/README.md

 - Speech-to-text conversion for accurate understanding and transcription of spoken language.
 - Translation of transcribed text into American Sign Language (ASL) representations.
 - Visual ASL translations provided through videos, images, or animations.
+- Please click on 'view raw' to access the demo video

 ## Dependencies